Ardern heads to Europe to talk war and trade

 Ardern said she also hoped to speak to the President of the European Council, Charles Michel.

 Primary sector leaders are concerned the final stages of trade talks might compromise on market access for their goods and services.
-This would contrast with the FTA signed with the United Kingdom, where primary sector customs duties were eliminated over time.
+This would contrast with the recent UK-FTA, under which primary sector customs duties were eliminated over time.

 Ardern stressed the EU agreement was a "multilateral" one, which needed the agreement of the 27 EU nations, meaning it was likely to involve more compromises than the agreement with the UK.